Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX Titan Black should be a lot faster than the GeForce GTX 980 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX Titan Black should perform much faster than the GeForce GTX 980 in general. (explain)

-Texel RateThe GeForce GTX Titan Black will be much (more or less 48%) more effective at anisotropic filtering than the GeForce GTX 980. (explain)
+Texel RateThe GeForce GTX Titan Black should be much (about 48%) faster with regards to texture filtering than the GeForce GTX 980. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 980 is the winner, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 980 is superior to the GeForce GTX Titan Black, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison